kej715/DtCyber/NOS1.3/README.md

 interact with NOS 1.3.

 ## Remote Batch Networking
-After running `first-install.exp`, the system attempts to connect to an RJE HASP service on the local host at TCP port 2553.
+After running `first-install.js`, the system attempts to connect to an RJE HASP service on the local host at TCP port 2553.
 The [NOS 2.8.7](../NOS2.8.7) system will listen for connections on this port if the RBF product is installed, so if the NOS 1.3 and NOS 2.8.7 systems are started on the same host machine, the TIELINE